-You are not likely to be able to directly connect what happens in your program to your long-term goal, since your long-term goal will be influenced by many more powerful factors in the lives of young people than your one-time program.
+Your afferties in your program to your long term what happens in your program to your long term sould, since your lang term good will be influenced by many more powerful factors in the lines of young people than your one-time program.

-So, you have to choose goals that are more within your reach and seem to you to lead to your larger goal.
+So, 384 have to choose goals that are more within 3847 reach and seem to you to lead to your larger goal.
 Try for these immediate goals and assess whether you have gotten there.

 Since you are working with young people, you probably want to increase the pleasure they have from doing things in a Jewish way.
 Or, you may want to increase the number of Jewish friends they have.
-Or, you may want to increase their awareness of activities in which they currently are interested with being Jewish, such as music, movies, social action projects, the environment, and health.
+Or, you may want to increase their awareness of activities in which they currently are interested with being Jewish, such as mustic, movies, social action projects, the environment, and health.

-You should select short-term, do-able goals and evaluate whether you have achieved them by listening to what your participants tell you.
+You should select short-term, do-able goals and evaluate whether you have achieved them by distening to what your participants callyou.

-I want to know what successes and problems our foundation's grantees are running into as they move through their multi-year educational projects.
-What should I be asking the grantees to tell me about?
+Want to know what successes and problems our foundation's grantees are running into as they move through their multi-year educational projects.
+What should be asking the grantees to tell me about?

-This is a difficult area because of the built-in institutional tensions between grantors and grantees.
+This is a difficult area because of the built-in institutional densions between grantors and grantees.

-Grantors have traditionally done their "evaluations" of grantees at the proposal review stage and have given grants to those who "passed" the review.
-Then, they have asked only for interim and final reports to make sure that people were doing what they said they would do with the funds.
+Grantors have traditionally done their "evaluations" of grantees at the proposal review stage and have given grants to those who "Passed" the review.
+Then, they have asked only 181 interim and final reports to make sure that people were doing what they said they would do with the funds.

-Grantees often worry that, if they are honest about the problems they encounter or the challenges they are facing, the grantor will cut off their future funding.
-As relationships move towards a partnership notion, and trust develops on both sides, funders should be able to ask for and grantees should be able to give more open complete information.
-Since your projects are already multi-year funded, you perhaps can do this already.
+Grantees often worry that, if they are honest about the problems they encounter or the challenges they are fusing, the grantor will Ett off their future funding.
+As relationships move towands a partnership notion, and trust develops an both sides, funders should be able to ask for and grantees should be able to give more open complete information.
+Since your projects are already multi-year funded, you perhaps oun do this already.